UnderLogic/toml-serialization/Documentation~/src/attributes/toml-casing-attribute.md

 ## Overview

 The `TomlCasingAttribute` can be used to override the case of the key in the TOML document.
-It can be applied on the entire class, struct, or an individual field.
+It can be applied on the entire `class`, `struct`, or an individual `field`.

+## Effect

-When applied to a class or struct, it will set the default case for all fields.
-It is **not** recursively applied to all child objects.
+- When applied to a `class` or `struct`, it will set the default case for all fields.
+  - It is **not** recursively applied to all child objects.

-When applied to a field, it will override the case of the key for that field only.
+- When applied to a `field`, it will override the case of the key for that field only.

 **NOTE**: The `TomlCasingAttribute` is ignored when the [`TomlKeyAttribute`](../attributes/toml-key-attribute.md) is used on a field.